BenchCouncil/AI.vs.Clinician/README.md

 This section refers to the README, which can be accessed via the link.
 [Link](https://github.com/BenchCouncil/AI.vs.Clinician/blob/master/mimic-coxphm/README.md)

+The total time for installation of requirements.txt is within 2 hours.

 The patient cohort construction and AI model training would require over 12 hours.

 ### (3) Organization of the procedural data from the trial